fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricClusterUpgrade.md

 ```

 ### -UpgradeReplicaSetCheckTimeoutSec
-Specifies the maximum time that Service Fabric waits for a service to reconfigure into a safe state, if not already in a safe state, before Service Fabric proceeds with the upgrade.
+Specifies the maximum time that Service Fabric waits for a partition to be in a safe state, if not already in a safe state.
+Once safety checks pass for all partitions on a node, Service Fabric proceeds with the upgrade on that node.

 ```yaml
 Type: UInt32